roshmadosh/Kaput/README.md

 If using `httpBasic` security configuration, you have to set the `authenticationEntryPoint` from `httpBasic`, otherwise you set it from `exceptionHandling`.

+Also, if you want to handle exceptions thrown by filters, you have add an "exception handling" filter early in the filter chain.
+The filter autowires the `HandlerExceptionResolver`
 ### Validation
 Both the data access and controller layers rely on the `javax.validation` annotations, but only the data access layer uses
 the validation constraints imposed by the `javax.persistence` annotations.